National Agricultural Literacy Curriculum Matrix

 - Have students use library, classroom, and Web resources to design their own Range Fact Cards.
 Each Range Fact Card must feature a question about rangelands.
 Questions may be true/false, multiple choice, or short answer.
 Students should print questions and answers neatly on index cards for use in the game.
 Use an electronic presentation to introduce the topic.

-- Give students a copy of the lesson’s background information, which provides additional information about rangelands and range managers.
+- Give students a copy of the lesson’s Background Agricultural Connections, which provides additional information about rangelands and range managers.
 Lead students in highlighting and annotating the text to identify important information.

 - The “Think-Pair-Share” technique increases student engagement and is an effective way to encourage English language learners to express new concepts in English.
 Give students time to write a response to a question on paper, additional time to discuss their ideas with their neighbor, and then solicit responses from the entire class.